Enjoy your summer days on Grotto beach with drinks, food and music

 Every year on 18 June, International Picnic Day is celebrated in many countries across the globe.
 Although its direct origins are not known, the informal food fun can be traced back to the end of the French Revolution and Victorian Era.
 It is a day for feasting, friends and family and the great outdoors.

-Although it may be winter in Cape Town on International Picnic Day, we can be lucky that our chilly season is a lot more forgiving than the rest of planet's.
+Although it may winter in Cape Town on International Picnic Day, we can be lucky that our chilly season is a lot more forgiving than the rest of planet's.
 The Mother City and her surrounds are home to plenty mountainside picnic spots that offer built-in braai facilities/fireplaces and partial shelter from the chill via the leafy surrounding forests and burly mountain peaks.
 We’ve compiled a list below of picnic spots that are open during winter and that offer braai facilities, picnic tables and seating or ready-made picnic baskets so that you and your loved ones can enjoy International Picnic Day even in the winter!

-And during summer, there are simply few better things to do than arm yourself with cooler bags full of cheese, muffins, grapes, cold meat and more, head outside, lay down the blanket and just relax with friends and family.
+And during spring and summer, there are simply few better things to do than arm yourself with cooler bags full of cheese, muffins, grapes, cold meat and more, head outside, lay down the blanket and just relax with friends and family.
 So, to help you cash in on this enjoyable experience be it winter or summer, we’ve rounded up a list of some of the most scenic picnic spots in Cape Town and surrounds.
 Now, just make sure that you're not one of those picnickers that traverse an entire mountain only to then realise you’ve forgotten the paper plates.

 The Kirstenbosch National Botanical Garden is renowned for its diverse flora and its beautiful setting against the Eastern slopes of Table Mountain.
 The gardens are open between 9am and 6pm in summer and in winter, and picnics can be enjoyed on the hectares of sprawling lawns (you can bring your own basket or pre-order one for one or two people from Moyo restaurant – call +27 (0)21 762 9585).
 You can also enjoy an open-air concert on Sunday evenings during summer here, with a loaded picnic basket in tow.
 Be warned that you are required to pay to enter the gardens; an adult ticket costs R60p/p and R25 per child (7-17 years old), students and pensioners are eligible for discounts.